2025–26 Myanmar general election: Conduct

 The election is expected by independent analysts and foreign bodies, including those at the United Nations, Human Rights Watch, and the US State Department, to be neither free nor fair, and rather a sham process intended to legitimise further military rule.

 The Union Election Commission (UEC) organises and oversees in Myanmar.
-During the 2021 coup, Hla Thein, the civilian-appointed UEC chair was arrested by military authorities, and subsequently sentenced to prison.
+During the 2021 coup, Hla Thein, the civilian-appointed UEC chair, was arrested by military authorities and subsequently sentenced to prison.
 The military junta replaced him with Thein Soe, a former military general who had previously overseen the 2010 Myanmar general election.
 Some have expressed concerns about the Tatmadaw's willingness to hold free and fair elections.

 Although the past three elections in Myanmar have been semi-free, there have been concerns over such things as irregularities in voter lists, misinformation, fake news, and the vilification of Burmese Muslims.
 In addition, under the military-designed 2008 Constitution, the military is effectively guaranteed one vice presidency, and a quarter of the seats in both chambers of the Pyidaungsu Hluttaw, veto power over voter-elected legislators, as well as a third of the seats in all state and regional Hluttaws, and key ministries.

 Some members of the NLD dominated Pyidaungsu Hluttaw elected in 2020 have formed an anti-cabinet known as the National Unity Government of Myanmar.
 The NUG claims to be the legitimate government of Myanmar, and the junta and the NUG consider each other terrorist groups.
 The coup has since escalated into a Myanmar civil war (2021–present) between the Armed Forces, and the NUG's People's Defence Force and ethnic armed organisations (EAOs), resulting in thousands of military and civilian casualties, and the displacement of an additional 1.7 million people as of November 2022.
 This, along with ongoing ethnic conflicts, means the vote will likely be cancelled in some constituencies, and may not be secure in others.

 The planned election may trigger an escalation in violence, due to widespread public opposition.
 Since January 2023, resistance forces have attacked and killed individuals associated with the planned election, including local administrators gathering data for voter lists.
 On 29 January, the NUG declared that individuals cooperating with the election would be deemed "accomplices of high treason."
 Major EAOs, including the Chin National Front, Karenni National Progressive Party, Karen National Union, Kachin Independence Organisation, and the Ta-ang National Liberation Army, have also criticised the planned election.

 According to state media, India will send teams to monitor the election.

-At least 6 of the likely USDP candidates are currently-serving Tatmadaw lieutenant-generals.
+More than 4,800 candidates are competing for seats in the national and regional legislatures.
+At least six of the likely USDP candidates are currently-serving Tatmadaw lieutenant-generals.